olli991/mib-std2-pq-zr-toolbox/README.md

 3. Login via console/telnet as root/root
 4. Insert SD card or connect USB drive to the unit
 5. Enter `mount` to see where inserted card/connected drive is mounted.
 Usually /media/mp000 is slot SD1, /media/mp001 slot SD2, /media/mp002 port USB1 and so on.
 6. Run `ksh /media/mp000/install.sh` to install the toolbox.
-GEM 3.5 will be automatically updated if found.
+Old GEM will be automatically updated if found.
 7. Open Green Engineering Menu and have fun 🙂

 ## How to use the toolbox to do customizations